puppetlabs/puppetlabs-websphere_application_server/README.md

 `/opt/IBM/WebSphere/AppServer`.
 This is actually the module default as well, but it's specified here for clarity.
 We also provide a package and version.

-We're assuming the WebSphere installer has been downloaded and extracted to `/mnt/myorg/was` and the corresponding `repository.config` file is located there.
+This module assumes that the WebSphere installer has been downloaded and extracted to `/mnt/myorg/was` and the corresponding `repository.config` file is located there.